Buenos Aires hits 106 degrees amid severe South American heat wave

 Downright dangerous

 Unlike in many North American heat waves, relative humidities across central Argentina were very low.
-That meant the air where the hottest conditions were ongoing was bone dry.
+That meant the air where the hottest conditions were ongoing was bone-dry.

 In scorching environments characterized by dry conditions, people outdoors won’t actively notice sweat accumulating on their bodies — instead, the atmosphere will evaporate it before it can collect, desiccating an individual before they even notice they’re dry.
 That makes the heat especially dangerous.

-The crazy temperatures are the result of a heat dome, or a sprawling ridge of high pressure, which brings hot temperatures and sinking air.
+The extreme temperatures are the result of a heat dome, or a sprawling ridge of high pressure, which brings hot temperatures and sinking air.
 Parcels of air that sink are subject to a process called adiabatic compression, which squeezes air pockets and causes them to heat up even more.
 Air that “downslopes,” or slides down the Andes, experiences the same phenomenon, magnifying the effect.

 Since air expands when it’s heated, heat domes can cause the lower atmosphere to bulge and expand vertically.
 The heat dome over Argentina thus far has boosted the atmosphere’s “halfway” mark of density about 415 feet higher than average.

-The heat has instigated widespread power outages resulting from increased electrical demand due to cooling.
-Reuters reports that at least 700,000 customers have been affected.

-The heat wave could eventually affect agriculture too; Argentina is among the world’s top exporters of soybean and corn.
+The heat wave could eventually affect agriculture, too; Argentina is among the world’s top exporters of soybean and corn.

 A climate connection

-Heat waves are among the deadliest weather phenomenon, surpassing tornadoes, flooding and hurricanes in their human toll in many areas.
-Quantifying their exact human impact is difficult due to the issue of “excess mortality,” which occurs when elderly, those with preexisting health conditions and other vulnerable populations die prematurely due to the heat.
+Heat waves are among the deadliest weather phenomena, surpassing tornadoes, flooding and hurricanes in their human toll in many areas.
+Quantifying their exact human impact is difficult because of the issue of “excess mortality,” which occurs when elderly, those with preexisting health conditions and other vulnerable populations die prematurely because of the heat.

 Overnight minimum temperatures, which in some places may not drop below 75 or 80 degrees, can prevent the body from having an opportunity to cool down and reset before the next day of heat.

 Human-induced climate change is amplifying the frequency and intensity of heat domes and, subsequently, bolstering the impacts of extreme heat.
-Last year was the fifth hottest on record globally, according to the Copernicus Climate Change Service of the European Union and ocean warmth hit a record due to the uptake of greenhouse gases spewed by human activity.
+Last year was the fifth-hottest on record globally, according to the Copernicus Climate Change Service of the European Union, and ocean warmth hit a record because of the uptake of greenhouse gases spewed by human activity.

 While the heat in Argentina looks likely to subside by this weekend, it’s the latest episode to fit into an alarming pattern illustrating the effects of human-induced climate change.